csijcs/snakepipes/README.rst

 ``cd snakepipes``

-Run the following using your full conda path (harris shown for example):
+First, create a new conda environment called "snakepipes" into which snakePipes is installed with:

 ``/opt/anaconda/bin/conda env create --file snakepipes.yaml``

-This will create a new conda environment called "snakepipes" into which snakePipes is installed.
-You will now need to create the conda environments needed by the various workflows.

-First activate the snakepipes environment with:
+Next, activate the snakepipes environment with:

 ``conda activate snakepipes``